John Byng, 5th Viscount Torrington: Byng's picture of 18th-century society

 Byng is a laudator temporis acti, or "praiser of times past".
 As a Whig he looked favourably on the Hanoverian settlement and expressed a strong dislike for Scotland.
 He lamented that Scotland seemed to be taking over England: “like their native thistles, they never can be weeded out”.
 He was a countryman at heart, far happier fishing and shooting than endeavouring to adapt himself to the airs and graces of polite London society, for which he had little affection.
 He fondly recollects his visits to Yotes Court, Maidstone in about 1755.
 Yet emotionally he was rooted in Bedfordshire, the county of his childhood.

-Faithful to the established Church of England (although conscious of its imperfections), he had only limited sympathy with Methodism – whilst recognising its potential to rejuvenate traditional churchgoing.
+Faithful to the established Church of England (although conscious of its imperfections), he had only limited sympathy with Methodism – while recognising its potential to rejuvenate traditional churchgoing.

 He was aware that great social changes were afoot and did not totally disapprove of them.
 Concerning the new industries, he was full of admiration for Cromford Mill in Derbyshire, and for the pioneering technology of Richard Arkwright.
 He admired the silk-mills at Overton near Basingstoke, the mining and the navigation tunnel at Sapperton in Gloucestershire, and Josiah Wedgwood's potteries at Etruria, Staffordshire.
 But this was the picturesque side.
 Of the Derbyshire mills he writes: “These cotton mills, seven storeys high and fill'd with inhabitants, remind me of a first-rate man of war and, when they are lighted up on a dark night, look most luminously beautiful".
 Politically, however, he dreaded revolution or even reform.

 In the course of his journeyings Byng provides much information about the inns and alehouses of the time.
 Often included in his diaries are the bills he has paid at his various stopping-places.
 Partly because they were so often on his routes, there were four inns he especially liked: the Sun at Biggleswade, the Haycock at Wansford, the Ram's Head at Disley, and the Wheatsheaf at Alconbury (Hill).
 People travelled with their own bed-sheets, merely renting a bed at an inn in preference to sleeping in "damp house sheets".
 At Leicester the diarist's bed was "sheeted, contrary to [his] orders".
 A rushlight would faintly illuminate his bedroom during the hours of darkness.